Japan's Culinary Obsession

 Yakiniku

-Yakiniku "grilled meat", or overseas known as "Japanese barbecue" is recognizable from restaurants with table-top grills on which diners cook bite-sized pieces of beef, pork, other meat, and vegetables at the table and then dip the cooked pieces into sauces.
-While in Japan the origin has become a subject of debate, the cooking style is considered to be from Korea.
+Yakiniku, literally "grilled meat", or overseas known as "Japanese barbecue," is recognizable from restaurants with table-top grills on which diners cook bite-sized pieces of beef, pork, other meat, and vegetables at the table and then dip the cooked pieces into sauces.
+While in Japan the origin has become a subject of debate, the cooking style is considered to be originally from Korea, derived from the Korean BBQ tradition of bulgogi, introduced to Japan by Korean immigrants in the 1920s

 Sashimi